 - The TIME_BASED_FILTER QoS policy allows applications to specify the minimum inter-arrival time between data samples, thereby expressing their capability to consume information at a maximum rate.
 Samples that are produced at a faster pace are not delivered.
-This policy helps a DDS implementation optimize network bandwidth, memory, and processing power for subscribers that are connected over limited bandwidth networks or which have limited computing capabilities. - The RESOURCE_LIMITS QoS policy allows applications to control the amount of message buffering performed by a DDS implementation.
+This policy helps a DDS implementation optimize network bandwidth, memory, and processing power for subscribers that are connected over limited bandwidth networks or which have limited computing capabilities. - The RESOURCE_LIMITS QoS policy allows applications to control the maximum available storage to hold topic instances and related number of historical samples

-DDS's QoS policies support the various elements and operating scenarios that constitute net-centric tactical information management.
-By controlling these QoS policies it is possible to scale DDS from low-end embedded systems connected with narrow and noisy radio links, to high-end servers connected to high-speed fiberoptic networks.
+DDS's QoS policies support the various elements and operating scenarios that constitute net-centric mission-critical information management.
+By controlling these QoS policies it is possible to scale DDS from low-end embedded systems connected with narrow and noisy radio links, to high-end servers connected to high-speed fiber-optic networks.

 Configuration.
-The QoS policies described above provide control over the most important aspects of data delivery, availability, timeliness, and resource usage.
+The QoS policies described above, which provide control over the most important aspects of data delivery, availability, timeliness, and resource usage.
 In addition, DDS also supports the definition and distribution of user specified bootstrapping information via the following QoS policies:

 - The USER DATA QoS policy allows applications to associate a sequence of octets to domain participant data readers and data writers.
 This data is then distributed by means of the DCPSParticipant built-in topic.
-This QoS policy is commonly used to distribute security credentials. - The TOPIC_DATA QoS policy allows applications to associate a sequence of octets with a topic.
+This QoS policy is commonly used to distribute security credentials. - The TOPIC_DATA QoS policy allows applications to associate a sequence of octet with a topic.
 This bootstrapping information is distributed by means of the DCPSTopic built-in topic.
-A common use of this QoS policy is to extend topics with additional information, or meta-information, such as eXtensible Markup Language (XML) schemas. - The GROUP_DATA QoS policy allows applications to associate a sequence of octets with publishers and subscribers.
+A common use of this QoS policy is to extend topics with additional information, or meta-information, such as IDL type-codes or XML schemas.

+• The GROUP_DATA QoS policy allows applications to associate a sequence of octets with publishers and subscribers.
 This bootstrapping information is distributed by means of the DCPSSubscription, and DCPSPublication built-in topics, respectively.
 A typical use of this information is to allow additional application control over subscriptions matching.